-Healthcare Technology Companies Risk: The Fund invests primarily in the equity securities of Medical Technology Companies and, as such, is particularly sensitive to risks to those types of companies.
+Healthcare Technology Companies Risk.
+The Fund invests primarily in the equity securities of Healthcare Technology Companies and, as such, is particularly sensitive to risks to those types of companies.
 These risks include, but are not limited to, small or limited markets for such securities, changes in business cycles, world economic growth, technological progress, rapid obsolescence, and government regulation.
-Healthcare Technology Companies may have limited product lines, markets, financial resources or personnel.
-Securities of Healthcare Technology Companies, especially smaller, start-up companies, tend to be more volatile than securities of companies that do not rely heavily on technology.
+Healthcare Technology Companies, especially smaller, start-up companies, tend to be more volatile than securities of companies that do not rely heavily on technology.
 Rapid change to technologies that affect a company's products could have a material adverse effect on such company's operating results.
 Healthcare Technology Companies also rely heavily on a combination of patents, copyrights, trademarks and trade secret laws to establish and protect their proprietary rights in their products and technologies.
-There can be no assurance that the steps taken by these companies to protect their proprietary rights will be adequate to prevent the misappropriation of their technology or that competitors will not independently develop technologies that are substantially equivalent or superior to such companies' technology.
-Healthcare Technology Companies typically engage in significant amounts of spending on research and development, and there is no guarantee that the products or services produced by these companies will be successful.
+There can be no assurance that the steps taken by these companies to protect their proprietary rights will be adequate to prevent the misappropriation of their technology Companies typically engage in significant amounts of spending on research and development, and there is no guarantee that the products or services produced by these companies will be successful.

-Illiquid Investments Risk: This risk exists when particular Fund investments are difficult to purchase or sell, which can reduce the Fund's returns because the Fund may be unable to transact at advantageous times or prices.
+Illiquid Investments Risk.
+This risk exists when particular Fund investments are difficult to purchase or sell, which can reduce the Fund's returns because the Fund may be unable to transact at advantageous times or prices.

-Index Tracking Risk: The Fund's return may not match or achieve a high degree of correlation with the return of the Index.
+Index Tracking Risk.
+The Fund's return may not match or achieve a high degree of correlation with the return of the Index.
+To the extent the Fund utilizes a sampling approach, it may experience tracking error to a greater extent than if the Fund sought to replicate the Index.

-Industry Concentration Risk: Because the Fund's assets will be concentrated in an industry or group of industries to the extent the Index concentrates in a particular industry or group of industries, the Fund is subject to loss due to adverse occurrences that may affect that industry or group of industries.
-As of July 31, 2020, the Index was concentrated in the healthcare equipment and services industry group and the pharmaceuticals, biotechnology, and life sciences industry group.
+Industry Concentration Risk.
+Because the Fund's assets will be concentrated in an industry or group of industries to the extent the Index concentrates in a particular industry or group of industries, the Fund is subject to loss due to adverse occurrences that may affect that industry or group of industries.
+As of August 1, 2022, the Index was concentrated in the Health Care Equipment & Services Industry Group.

-Health Care Equipment & Services Industry Risk: Health care equipment and services companies are affected by rising costs of medical products, devices and services and the increased emphasis on the delivery of health care through outpatient services.
+Health Care Equipment & Services Industry Group Risk.
+Health care equipment and services companies are affected by rising costs of medical products, devices and services and the increased emphasis on the delivery of health care through outpatient services.
 Competition among health care equipment and services companies is high and can be significantly affected by extensive government regulation or government reimbursement for medical expenses.
 The equipment and services may be subject to extensive litigation based on malpractice claims, product liability claims or other litigation.
 Medical equipment manufacturers are heavily dependent on patent protection and the expiration of patents may adversely affect their profitability.
-Many new health care products are subject to the approval of the U.S. Food and Drug Administration ("FDA").
+Many new health care products are subject to the approval of the U.S. Food and Drug Administration (the "FDA").
 The process of obtaining FDA approval is often long and expensive.